 - Pay a Government fee to apply for a non-resident visa as a Worker or Remote Service Provider.

-Note: you are not allowed to enter the local labor market and cannot compete with residents for jobs.
+Note: You cannot enter the local labor market and cannot compete with residents for jobs.
 This means you cannot work for a Costa Rican company.
 You must work for a company outside of Costa Rica.

 Remember: the Digital Nomad doesn’t fall under the Residency category.
 So if you are granted this visa, you won’t be able to switch to Temporary Residency or Permanent Residency status later.
 For Temporary Residency status, CLICK HERE.